-- First Year/Incoming students will not be given the option of "buying out" the space in a room at an additional cost.
-Exceptions made to the eligibility requirements are rare -all pertaining departments will have input regarding exceptions - Only upperclassmen residents with vacancies in their room will be given the option of "buying out" the space in that room at an additional cost. - If a student has a roommate(s), they cannot "buy out" their room.
-Students unsure of a roommate assigned status should log into their housing Symplicity account and select Roommates to see a list of roommate(s) after the two week room freeze period.

-• Building limitations will still apply.
+- First Year/Incoming students will not be given the option of "buying out" the space in a room at an additional cost. - Only upper-class residents with vacancies in their room will be given the option of "buying out" the space in that room at an additional cost. - If a student has a roommate(s), they cannot "buy out" their room.
+Students unsure of a roommate assigned status should log into their housing Symplicity account and select Roommates to see a list of roommate(s) after the two-week room freeze period. - Building limitations will still apply.